0mgRod/0mgRod-GDPS-V2.0/README.md

 Using this for cloud save encryption - https://github.com/defuse/php-encryption - (incl/lib/defuse-crypto.phar)

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

+Here's the link to the wiki (for those who use the mobile app) [Click here](https://github.com/0mgRod/0mgRod-GDPS-V2.0/wiki)